atl-tw/xddl/xddl-plugin-migrate/README.md

 FAQ
 ---

-Q: Why does the ``jsonp`` stage have multiple steps?
+Q: Why does the ``jsonp`` stage have multiple steps, can't I use multiple stages?

 A: Because if you do limited selection from an array, you always get an array.
 Mostly this gives you the ability to punch out of it.
 You can select
     ``$.something.other.array[(foo =="bar")]``,
     ``$[0]``
-   to get the first thing in an array where the foo property equals "bar" WITHOUT ending up with a single element array, since the array is defreferenced in the second step.
+   to get the first thing in an array where the foo property equals "bar" WITHOUT ending up with a single element array, since the array is dereferenced in the second step.
+   You could do this with multiple json path stages, but it would just be noisy.